 Address: Muzium Negara, Jalan Damansara, 50566 Kuala Lumpur, Malaysia

 Phone: 03 2267 1000

-I have marked the exact location on the map on my Top KL Attractions page.
+I have marked the exact location of the Malay-World Ethnology Museum on the map on my Top KL Attractions page.